Baeldung Pro – CS – NPI EA (cat = Baeldung on Computer Science)

 1. Introduction

-In this tutorial, we’re going to have a look at two different approaches for training a reinforcement learning agent – on-policy learning and off-policy learning.
+In this tutorial, we’ll examine two different approaches to training a reinforcement learning agent: on-policy learning and off-policy learning.

 2. Reinforcement Learning Basics

-Here is an example of a learnable environment in which we have a worm trying to navigate toward an apple.
-The worm, in this case, will be an agent, and the tiles that he can travel on will signify the states.
-Each state gives out a reward, and in this example, the worm will receive a reward of -1 for entering every state except the one containing the apple.
+Moreover, each state gives out a reward.
+In this example, the worm will receive a reward of -1 for entering every state except the one containing the apple.
 If it reaches that state, he gets a reward of positive 5:

 Capture 1

-This is a minimal example of an RL problem, but most of the time, the environment involved is quite complex and almost impossible to gain complete knowledge of.
-This is why we use Monte Carlo methods to sample the environment we’re trying to solve and gain some knowledge about it.
+Thus, this is a minimal example of an RL problem.
+However, the environment is usually quite complex and almost impossible to fully understand.
+This is why we use Monte Carlo methods to sample the environment and gain some knowledge about it.

-We set out our agent to follow a given policy \pi and interact with the environment until it reaches some terminal state at time T. One such traversal is called an episode and consists of a sequence of states, actions, and rewards that the agent got on his path.
+We set out our agent to follow a given policy \pi and interact with the environment until it reaches some terminal state at time T. We term such a traversal as an episode.
+An episode consists of a sequence of states, actions, and rewards that the agent got on his path.
 To illustrate, let’s set our agent to act upon some policy and collect an episode:

 Capture23